usingMaths.com

 << PreviousNext >>

-L.C.M. of a Set of Numbers in C#
+L.C.M. of a Set of Numbers in C# - Maths Programming for Kids

-Akin to H.C.F., L.C.M. is commonly found by repeated factorization.
+Akin to finding H.C.F., L.C.M. is commonly found by repeated factorization.
 Only this time, the factors do not have to be common amongst the set of numbers.

 If we have the set of numbers 8, 12 and 18 for example, their L.C.M. is found thus: